SelvaTharsan/Data-Analysis-Dashboard/README.md

 - Customer Satisfaction: Customer satisfaction scores are relatively high, particularly in the areas of product quality, hygiene, and availability, with scores of 86%, 93%, and 95%, respectively.
 However, there’s a need for improvement in speed and service, with scores of 54% and 53%.

+<h2>Final Conclusion</h2>

+To maximize sales and customer satisfaction in 2023, a focused approach is needed for enhancing customer acquisition, particularly in regions where sales are lower.
+The sales strategy should emphasize markets like Argentina, Brazil, and Colombia, where performance has been strong.
+Customer satisfaction improvements should be targeted at the speed and service areas, as these are the weakest links in customer experience.
+In parallel, marketing efforts should be directed towards countries with underperforming customer metrics and improving delivery and service quality.
+This comprehensive approach will help bridge the gap between sales targets and actual customer acquisition, ultimately driving both profitability and brand loyalty.